Scalable Second Order Optimization for Deep Learning: Experiments

 \subsection{Machine Translation with a Transformer}

 We demonstrate the effectiveness of our implementation on the standard machine translation dataset from WMT’14 English to French (\entofr) with 36.3M sentence pairs.
 We used the state-of-the-art Transformer architecture \citep{vaswani2017attention}.
 This architecture contains 93.3M parameters and consists of 6 layers for its encoder and decoder.
 Each layer is composed of 512 model dimensions, 2048 hidden dimensions, and 8 attention heads.
 The model makes use of a sub-word vocabulary that contains 32K word pieces~\citep{schuster12}.
-The experiment was run on 32 cores of a Cloud TPU v3 Pod, and the implementation of the optimizer was carried out in the Lingvo~\citep{lingvo} sequence to sequence modeling based on TensorFlow.
+The experiment was run on 32 cores of a Cloud TPU v3 Pod, and the implementation of the optimizer was carried out in the Lingvo~\citep{lingvo} framework.
 Our results are shown in~\cref{fig:en_fr_perplexity}: our algorithm achieves the same accuracy as AdaGrad or Adam in about half as many steps.

-\paragraph{Preconditioning of embedding and softmax layers:} Following the first methodology discussed in \cref{subsec:large_tensors} the algorithm preconditions the large layers with only one of the preconditioners ($G_tR_t^{-1/2}$ or $L _t^{-1/2}G_t$) to make it tractable. \cref{fig:en_fr_latency} shows the increase in step time is only 6\% while \cref{fig:en_fr_preconditioning} shows that we can reduce the number of steps to convergence by ~20\%.
+\paragraph{Preconditioning of embedding and softmax layers.} Following the first extension in \cref{subsec:large_tensors} the algorithm preconditions the large layers with only one of the preconditioners ($\smash{G_tR_t^{-1/2}}$ or $\smash{L _t^{-1/2}G_t}$) to make it tractable. \cref{fig:en_fr_latency} shows the increase in step time is only 6\% while \cref{fig:en_fr_preconditioning} shows that we can reduce the number of steps to convergence by $\approx\!20\%$.

-\paragraph{Reducing overhead in fully-connected layers:} Following the second methodology discussed in \cref{subsec:large_tensors} we ran two experiments where we partitioned fully connected layer of size [512, 2048] into two blocks of size [512, 1024] and four blocks of size [512, 512].
-Our experiments show no drop in quality under this approximation with a small reduction in runtime ($<3\%$).
+\paragraph{Reducing overhead in fully-connected layers.} Following the second extension in \cref{subsec:large_tensors} we ran two experiments where we partitioned fully connected layer of size [512, 2048] into two blocks of size [512, 1024] and four blocks of size [512, 512].
+Our experiments show no drop in quality with a small reduction in runtime ($<\!3\%$).

-\paragraph{Effect of delayed computation of preconditioners:} The frequency of preconditioner updates is a tunable parameter in our design, that trades-off step-time performance with solution quality.
-Experimentation on this tunable parameter revealed that our method can tolerate delays up to 1200 steps without any noticeable quality loss as; see~\cref{fig:en_fr_delay}.

-\paragraph{On the sign changes in the preconditioned gradient:} We visualize the preconditioners of attention layer and embeddding layers \cref{fig:viz_preconditioner} where we see rich structure that's non-diagonal (axis-parallel).
-The resulting preconditioned gradient is rotated and scaled (instead of just axis-parallel scaling of first-order adaptive methods).
-We also found that on average 30\% of all the coordinates change sign when comparing the preconditioned gradient with the gradient.